dylanbeattie/freeasinweekend.org/calculations.md

 That gave me 138,843 unique packages which have had a release/update since 1st June 2023.

-> In case you're curious... there are four packages - Octopus.Server.MessageContracts.Base.HttpRoutes, Octopus.Server.MessageContracts.HttpRoutes,
-Octopus.Server.MessageContracts, and Octopus.Server.MessageContracts.Base, which all had 5,916 releases when I wrote this - an average of 16 releases per day.
+In case you're curious: the most active packages on NuGet are four packages which are part of Octopus Server  ([1](https://www.nuget.org/packages/Octopus.Server.MessageContracts.Base), [2](https://www.nuget.org/packages/Octopus.Server.MessageContracts.Base.HttpRoutes), [3](https://www.nuget.org/packages/Octopus.Server.MessageContracts), [4](https://www.nuget.org/packages/Octopus.Server.MessageContracts.HttpRoutes)), all of which had 5,916 releases when I wrote this - an average of 16 releases per day.
 At the other extreme, there's over 34,000 packages which have only had a single release in the last twelve months.

-So that's where I got the numbers that I used in the revenue model I go through in the talk: 138,843 active packages, and 2.4 million active users.
+Anyway.
+That's where I got the numbers that I used in the revenue model I go through in the talk: 138,843 active packages, and 2.4 million active users.

 Plugging that 138,843 into [the Wolfram Alpha integral](https://www.wolframalpha.com/input?i2d=true&i=Integrate%5B1E8Power%5Bx%2C-0.533%5D%2C%7Bx%2C1%2C138843%7D%5D) gives an estimate of 53,767,000,000 total downloads in the last six weeks.